Determining Spousal Support In Divorce

 - The agreed duration of the support agreement ends.

-If you or your ex-spouse/partner has had a change in circumstance and you want to modify your agreement, our legal team can help you petition the court for a modification.
+If you or your ex-spouse/partner has had a change in circumstance and you want to modify your agreement, our family law team can help you petition the court for a modification.
 We will fight aggressively to make sure you get a fair support agreement.